This post may contain affiliate links of products I recommend at no additional cost to you. Read about my affiliate policy here.

 “I don’t use ACV because”….

-I’ve heard different reasons people don’t use ACV either on a daily basis or not at all (gasp!):
+I’ve heard different reasons people don’t use apple cider vinegar either on a daily basis or not at all (gasp!):

 - It’s too strong-makes me vomit (or want to vomit)